 Encoouraged by the number of downloads of Critical School Geogaphy, I decided in 2024 to write an as yet untitled ebook on critical realism, the philosphy of knowledge on which the earlier book is based.
-Currently I envisage there being a preface in addition to the five chapters published in draft below.
+I have finished drafting the six chapters and am currently editing and revising these and joining them together.
+Drafts are available to download here.
+The preface has become an introductory chapter and chapters will be renumbered as they are revised.
 I hope to publish the finished book here later in 2026.

 Chapter One Ontology